Amog-OS/AmogOS/README.md

 `why did I even make this os` -[Moon 1789 (founder)](https://www.youtube.com/watch?v=hkzYIwMYds8)
 `chad AmogOS vs bloated mainstream distro` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)

-## Install:
+## Installation Notes:
-**Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html.**

 **We are not resposible for ANY KIND DATA LOSS or any kind of problem not relating to AMOGOS.**

 NOTE: We have both Raspberry Pi and x86_64 builds.
 Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names in their respective releases.

-**For x64 users : It takes like a whole 69 secs to load the UI from usb boot so be patient!**
+For x64 users : It takes like a whole 69 secs to load the UI from usb boot so be patient!

-**For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE** (Thanks to Santosh#0007 for this tip).
+For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE.

+## Install:
+**Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html.**

 (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
-Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods).
+Please refer to .[Here](https://www.youtube.com/watch?v=nFstpT_YTro) for treatment methods).

 ## Testing AmogOS:
 Also, you can run AmogOS now online, without installing, at DistroTest: https://distrotest.net/AmogOS/.